necronux/necronux.internal.pkl/README.md

 # necronux.internal.pkl

-Shared Pkl modules for internal use in repos in @necronux
+Shared Pkl modules for internal use in repos in necronux org.

 ## Contributing